srobo/website/_events/sr2025/kickstart.md

 microgames.
 These microgames will help your team become familiar with the Kit you've been provided and should kickstart some ideas for your robot's design.

-If you are unable to attend Kickstart, please [let us know][teams-contact].
+Please [let us know][teams-contact] if your plans change regarding your attendance at Kickstart.

 ## Schedule